QasimK/qasimk.github.io/collections/_posts/2023-07-25-service_charges_and_tipping.md

 layout: default-post
 title:  "Service Charges and Tipping in Restaurants"
 tags:   uk
+githubDiscussionID: 44
 ---

 I was eating at a fairly average restaurant with friends, and when we were splitting the bill, with the waiter hanging around, we realised there was a service charge.
-Someone asked "are we okay with the service charge?", and, after some hesitation, I answered, "I'm happy to not pay the service charge!".
+Someone asked "are we okay with the service charge?", and, after some hesitation I answered, "I'm happy to not pay the service charge".
 There was a **long** pause.
 Eventually, another friend quietly said to the waiter, "can we just remove the charge please?".
 Awkward!

 Wait—why is that awkward?

-I think it's strange that sometimes we can clearly see the price of the food we are ordering on the menu at a restaurant, and yet when it comes time to pay, the numbers just don't add up.
+I think it's strange that we can clearly see the price of the food we are ordering on the menu at a restaurant, and yet when it comes time to pay, sometimes the numbers just don't add up.
 In addition, we may even opt to pay more than the price that we are being charged!

 This is a fairly unique phenomenon that generally doesn't occur in other places that we spend our money.
-Let's take a closer look at these two concepts.

 For starters (pun intended), the law around service charges and tips is clear—they are not the same thing!
+Let's look at the facts and my own perspective.

 ## Service Charges

-Some restaurants add a 10–15% service charge on to line price of menu items for the final bill.
+Some restaurants add a 10–15% service charge on to the line price of menu items for the final bill.

-The restaurant may only apply the service charge for larger groups, because, for example, of the belief in [the difficulty in serving larger groups][large-groups-difficulty], or that they stay for longer, or that cooking the hot food to arrive together is more difficult, or that they will proportionally tip less.
+Sometimes the restaurant may only apply the service charge for larger groups, because, for example, of the belief in [the difficulty in serving larger groups][large-groups-difficulty], or that they stay for longer, or that timing the cooking of the food for it all arrive together is more difficult, or that they will proportionally tip less.

 It is a *compulsory* service charge if and only if it was stated on the menu, or you were informed verbally before you ordered.
 Even in this case, however, you have [the right to refuse to pay the service charge][refuse-service-charge] if the service falls below a reasonable standard.